Genealogical Population-Based Training for Hyperparameter Optimization: Conclusion

 \section{Conclusion}

 We introduced, to our knowledge, the first adaptive algorithm that searches HPs independently for models with different weights.
-This generalization allows our algorithm to do exploitation and exploration from previous HP evaluations more wisely.
-Our approach is also modular and independent as it does not require a specific search algorithm but can be a wrapper for any search algorithms such as TPE, GP, CMA or Random, or other algorithms that likely yield even better results.
+Our approach is also modular and independent as it does not require a specific search algorithm but can be a wrapper for any search algorithms such as TPE, GP, CMA, Random Search, or other algorithms that likely yield even better results.

+Our experimental results showed that breaking free from the isomodel HPs assumption improves performances: HPs evaluations should not be used indiscriminately of the models that generated them, it is instead important to limit the access of HPs evaluations to make new HPs predictions. \\We also observed that GPBT have three advantages compared to the state of the art: It improves significantly the performances (at least 1\% in all our image classification experiments); it is at least two times faster; and it has one order of magnitude less variance in performance.

-We believe that our work will generally allow better results for shorter training times for all iteration-based optimization problems.
-To facilitate the use of our method, we publish our implementation \href{https://anonymous.4open.science/r/GPBT-FFAD/README.md}{here} under MIT license.
-We will soon propose an implementation compatible with the widely used ray tune library \cite{liaw2018tune}.
+Using GPBT will make HPs tuning less computationally expensive in the machine learning community, and probably for many other iteration-based optimization tasks.
+To facilitate the use of our method, we publish our implementation \href{https://anonymous.4open.science/r/GPBT-FFAD/README.md}{here} under MIT licence.
+We will soon propose an implementation compatible with the widely used Ray-Tune library \cite{liaw2018tune}.